Free interactive D&D 5e SRD stat block

 How to run Hawk

-Out of combat, the hawk is one of the most useful low-CR allies in the bestiary.
-It scouts ahead, returns to a glove, lands on a shoulder, and the ranger can describe what it saw.
-A wizard with Find Familiar can take the hawk form for the same reasons.
-Use it to telegraph encounters without forcing a Perception check from the players: the hawk circles, stoops, screams, and the party knows there's something on the ridge before initiative ever rolls.
-That's a free rhythm tool you should not waste.
+Out of combat, the hawk is one of the most useful allies at low CR.
+It scouts ahead, returns to a glove, reports what it saw.
+Use it to telegraph encounters without forcing Perception checks.
+The hawk circles, stoops, screams.
+The party knows something is on the ridge before initiative.
+That's a free pacing tool.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.